Chinese espionage cases touch DuPont, Motorola

 Three of Pangang's subsidiaries are also named in the indictment, along with a Chinese citizen who worked for that company.

-In 2010 authorities Pangang's merger with Angang Steel Co Ltd, which would make Angang the country's largest steel mill.
+In 2010 authorities Pangang's merger with Angang Steel Co Ltd (000898.SZ), which would make Angang the country's largest steel mill.

 Phone calls to Pangang's headquarters on Thursday went unanswered, and company officials did not respond to faxed queries.